learningeconomy/LearnCard/.changeset/proud-adults-clap.md

 "@learncard/meta-mask-snap": patch
 ---

-WE-2532 - Add JWE Encryption Options to Ceramic Upload, Add `uploadEncrypted` as optional method for Store Control Plane Implementing `uploadEncrypted` of the Store Control Plane for Ceramic Plugin
+- WE-2532 - Add JWE Encryption Options to Ceramic Upload.
+- Add `uploadEncrypted` as optional method for Store Control Plane
+- Implementing `uploadEncrypted` of the Store Control Plane for Ceramic Plugin